PurpleGuitar/python-kickstart-project/readme.md

 -   formatting using `black` and `pandoc`
 -   command-line arguments and help using `argparse`
 -   logging, including setting debug via `--trace`
--   Setup for running, debugging, and testing via VSCode
+-   Setup for running, debugging, and testing via VS Code

 # Files